infracloudio/fission/Documentation/wip/testing-proposal.md

 Gomega: http://onsi.github.io/gomega/
 ## Thoughts & Next actions

-Based on the discussion with team, here are current thoughts and next action items:
+Based on the discussion with the team, here are current thoughts and next action items:

 ### Thoughts
 - As far as possible we should stick to Go's built in testing package